Patricia Cornwell: Scarpetta series

-The Scarpetta novels include a great deal of detail on forensic science.
+The Scarpetta novels include a great deal of detail about forensic science.
 The initial resolution to the mystery is found in the forensic investigation of the murder victim's corpse, although Scarpetta does considerably more field investigation and confrontation with suspects than real-life medical examiners.
 The novels generally climax with action scenes in which Scarpetta and her associates confront, or are confronted by, the killer or killers, usually concluding with the death of the killer.
 The novels are considered to have influenced the development of popular TV series on forensics, both fictional, such as CSI: Crime Scene Investigation, and documentaries, such as Cold Case Files.

 Other significant themes in the Scarpetta novels include health, individual safety and security, food, family, and the emerging sexual self-discovery of Scarpetta's niece.
 Often, conflicts and secret manipulations by Scarpetta's colleagues and staff are involved in the story-line and make the murder cases more complex.
 Although scenes from the novels take place in a variety of locations around the United States and (less commonly) internationally, they center around the city of Richmond, Virginia.

 There are two marked style shifts in the Scarpetta novels.
 Starting from The Last Precinct (2000), the style changes from past tense to present tense.
 Starting from Blow Fly (2003), the style changes from a first person to a third person, omniscient, narrator.
 Events are even narrated from the viewpoint of the murderers.
 Before Blow Fly the events are seen through Scarpetta's eyes only, and other points of view only appear in letters that Scarpetta reads.
 Cornwell shifted back to a first-person perspective in the Scarpetta novel Port Mortuary (2010).

+The Scarpetta TV series premiered on Amazon Prime Video on March 11, 2026.

 Andy Brazil/Judy Hammer series

 In addition to the Scarpetta novels, Cornwell has written three pseudo-police fictions, known as the Trooper Andy Brazil/Superintendent Judy Hammer series, which are set in North Carolina, Virginia, and off the mid-Atlantic coast.
-Besides the older-woman/younger-man premise, the books include themes of scatology and sepsis.